‘Bold And The Beautiful’ Spoilers For Monday: Liam Pledges To Make Things New

 Liam’s Guilty Feelings

 Hope has correctly guessed that her spouse is feeling guilty.
-But, if she knew the real reason that he was guilt-ridden she would explode.
+But, if she knew the real reason that he was guilt-ridden, she would explode.

-Liam slept with his ex-wife when he thought that Hope was cheating on him.
+Liam slept with his ex-wife when he thought Hope was cheating on him.
 He and Steffy Forrester (Jacqueline MacInnes Wood) downed a few tequilas and hit the sheets.
 Afterward, they both regretted their impulsive decision to make love.

 After the truth was revealed, Liam wanted to tell Hope that he had bedded Steffy.
 However, the Forrester Creations co-CEO convinced him to keep quiet.
 He would be destroying his family and wrecking her relationship with Dr. John Finnegan (Tanner Novlan) if he told Hope the truth.
-They agreed to keep the secret and not tell anyone that they had slept together.
+They agreed to keep the secret and not tell anyone they had slept together.

-But now, Liam wants Hope to know that he wants to be the best husband to her.
-He wants to make up for his indiscretion, even if she doesn’t know that he cheated on her.
+But now, Liam wants Hope to know he wants to be the best husband to her.
+He wants to make up for his indiscretion, even if she doesn’t know he cheated on her.

-The Bold and the Beautiful spoilers seem to indicate that things may get even more complicated.
-Finn has already picked up that Steffy is hiding something from him, as seen above.
+The Bold and the Beautiful spoilers seem to indicate things may get even more complicated.
+Finn already feels Steffy is hiding something from him, as seen above.
 Will he unveil the truth with some clever detective work, or will Steffy and Liam’s one-night stand lead to an unexpected pregnancy?